 Using Suboxone in Opiate Addiction Treatment

 Suboxone is a synthetic prescription medication that is primarily used in the treatment of opiate addiction and can help wean addicts off heroin slowly yet safely.
 For decades methadone was the number one choice in medication to aid in withdrawals from heroin and other opiates, and after time, methadone was found to be highly addictive.
-Suboxone is less habit forming than Methadone and was developed to take it’s place.
-Less of a high can be felt by those who use Suboxone and it stays in the addicts system for a longer period of time.
+Suboxone is less habit-forming than Methadone and was developed to take its place.
+Less of a high can be felt by those who use Suboxone and it stays in the addicted person’s system for a longer period of time.

 How Does Suboxone Aid in Opiate Detox?

 Suboxone consists of a combination of naloxone and buprenorphine.
 Naloxone blocks the effect of opioids, while buprenorphine mimics the effects of normal opioids except that it gives a less effective “high” compared to, say, heroin.
 Buprenorphine is used to reduce the unpleasant withdrawal effects that an addict will have when they are going through withdrawals during opiate detox.
 The combination of naloxone and buprenorphine in one pill makes it a more effective option for opiate rehab.

 Why is Suboxone Use in Opiate Rehab Controversial?